chcbz/chcbz.github.io/docs/en/README.md

 heroText: Project name
 tagline: You can place the description of the project here.
 actions:
-  - text: How to Use 💡
+  - text: Article 💡
-    link: /en/demo/
+    link: /en/article/
     type: primary

-  - text: Docs
+  - text: How to Use
-    link: /en/guide/
+    link: /en/demo/

 features:
   - title: Markdown Enhance